atc-net/atc-kusto/README.md

 ## Sample

 See the [sample api](./sample/Atc.Kusto.Api.Sample/) for an example on how to configure the Atc.Kusto library.
+Also see the [sample console application](./sample/Atc.Kusto.Sample/) for an example of utilizing the library directly without being wrapped in an API.

-The sample api is querying the "ContosoSales" database of the Microsoft ADX sample cluster.
+Both samples are querying the "ContosoSales" database of the Microsoft ADX sample cluster.

 # Requirements